glorisonne/reddit_bd_recovery/README.md

 ToDo
 ```

-ToDo: is the point to share the post ids in the PR-BD Corpus and Reference Corpus
+ToDo: here share the post ids in the PR-BD Corpus and Reference Corpus?

 ## Generate key lemmas